-Tip: Try not to overthink it.
+Tip: Don't overthink it.
 But, if you're having trouble, you can always use the advanced search to find people that work in your same industry.
 Borrow some ideas from the results that show up on the first few pages in the LinkedIn search to build a winning headline.